 “I do not want to displease my father,” the boy’s voice deepened, banged against the speakers, “He can hurt me.
 He can hurt you all.”

 Fr.
 Matteo glanced all around him, then began to pray, eyes closed tightly, lips mumbling out the words.
 Fr.
-Anthony opened his copy of the Roman Ritual, read from the gospels, and motioned, with a nod of his head, to Peter and the medical doctor.
+Anthony opened his copy of the Roman Ritual, read from the gospels, and motioned, with a nod of his head, to William and the medical doctor.
 The two came forward, stood on either side of the priests, and waited.

 “We’re now lower than twenty degrees Celsius,” Landon reported, “Check on recordings.”